The theft of catalytic converters from cars isn’t a new crime, but it has increased significantly in recent times.

 What is a catalytic converter?

 The catalytic converter is part of the car’s emissions control system.
 It cleans up the exhaust gases before they are expelled from the car through the exhaust pipe.
 Its internal elements react with the gases, breaking them down into less harmful substances and water vapour.
 All cars sold in Europe since 1993 have had to be fitted with catalytic converter by law.

 Clearly the police are best placed to offer advice on the motives behind this crime, but we understand that in the main, the value of the catalytic converter for recycling is the main attraction to thieves, because they contain precious metals such as rhodium, platinum and palladium.

 What is Toyota doing to stop its cars being targeted?

 We’re doing all we can.
 We’ve shared police guidance with customers, and we have developed and reduced the price of a ‘Catloc’ device which can deter theft and make it more difficult.
-We are urgently exploring new technical possibilities to deter criminals as well.
+Toyota teams in the UK and other countries are urgently exploring new technical possibilities to deter criminals as well.

 However, these are criminal operations and our scope is therefore limited.
 A number of police forces are taking action and some forces, such as Nottinghamshire, are also starting awareness campaigns.
 It is vitally important for anyone who is a victim of this crime to report it to their local police force as quickly as possible.